shabss/ds-capstone/milestone.md

 The entire source code used to generate this report can be downloaded from https://github.com/shabss/ds-capstone.

 ## Data Analysis Level 1
-The data was obtained from the link https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip, which is provided by within the course.
+The data was obtained from the link https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip, which is provided with the course.
 The zip contains copora of blogs, news and twitter in 4 languages English, Dutch, French and Russian.
 The statistics of the combined corpous is as follows: